 - Protective laboratory coats, gowns, or uniforms designated for laboratory use are worn while working with hazardous materials and removed before leaving for non-laboratory areas (e.g., cafeteria, library, and administrative offices).
 Protective clothing is disposed of appropriately or deposited for laundering by the institution.
 Laboratory clothing is not taken home. - 2.
 Eye protection and face protection (e.g., safety glasses, goggles, mask, face shield or other splatter guard) are used for manipulations or activities that may result in splashes or sprays of infectious or other hazardous materials.
 Eye protection and face protection are disposed of with other contaminated laboratory waste or decontaminated after use. - 3.
 The risk assessment considers whether respiratory protection is needed for the work with hazardous materials.
-If needed, relevant staff are enrolled in the

-University's Respiratory Protection Program.

-4. In circumstances where research animals are present in the laboratory, the risk assessment considers appropriate eye, face, and respiratory protection, as well as animal allergens.
+If needed, relevant staff are enrolled in the University's Respiratory Protection Program.
+For more information, click the "Respiratory Protection Program" link on the EH&S website (https://web.uri.edu/ehs/chemical/). - 4.
+In circumstances where research animals are present in the laboratory, the risk assessment considers appropriate eye, face, and respiratory protection, as well as animal allergens.